PBA-SOFT-System-Integration-Homework/PBM/README.md

-# BPM Model of car registration service
+# BPM Model of a car registration service

 ### Made by Stanislav, Alexander & Mathias Bigler